 Here are four ways how NOT to resign—and how to avoid common mistakes.

-1. After getting your job offer, go in to work and wing the resignation.
+1. After getting your new job offer, wing your resignation.

 It’s not a good idea to treat the day you resign like an improv sketch.
 What if they decide to walk you out the door that minute?
 What if they ask you to stay four more weeks instead of two?
 What if they give you a counteroffer?

 Instead, make a careful, meticulous plan.
 Tech professionals often work on mission-critical projects that they can’t just leave without dire consequences.
 For example, depending on the complexity of your job or project, consider giving four weeks’ notice instead of two in order to train your replacement and transition smoothly.

 Drafting an appropriate resignation letter and follow-up email for after your meeting with your immediate supervisor.

 Cleaning your desk and closing out your computer before telling your immediate supervisor in case you’re walked out the door.